GenStatLeipzig/pulmonologists_interspecies_scRNA/README.md

 Single-cell ribonucleic acid sequencing (scRNA-seq) is becoming widely employed to study biological processes in great depth.
 Its name describes its key advantage, the resolution of transcriptomes at single-cell level.
 In the Publication mentioned above, we exemplarily demonstrate integration and qualitative assessment of scRNA-Seq-data across three species: human (Homo sapiens), hamster (Mesocricetus auratus), and mice (Mus musculus).
 We used quality-filtered scRNA-seq data of lungs from 4 different sources (Figure 1) using up to date analysis workflows.
 All cross-species analysis code of this example including expression of canonical celltype-specific genes is made available via this Github page.
-For the creation of Figure 1 further processing and alinment was performed with Inkscape (Inkscape Community; https://inkscape.org/de/; gitlab.com/inkscape/inkscape)
+For the creation of Figure 1 further processing and alignment was performed with Inkscape (Inkscape Community; https://inkscape.org/de/; gitlab.com/inkscape/inkscape)